 DELIVERY MODE TASK NO. ASSESSMENT PRODUCT INDIVIDUAL OR GROUP WEIGHTING % WHAT IS THE DURATION / LENGTH?
 WHEN SHOULD I SUBMIT?
 WHERE SHOULD I SUBMIT IT?
-All 1 Literature Review (or component) Individual 50% Assignment 1:: 2500-word or equivalent submission for a total of five scholarly articles provided.
-Refer to Format Online Assignment Submission with plagiarism check All 2 Artefact - Creative, and Written Piece Individual 50% Assignment 2: 2500 word written submission or equivalent that includes graphic organisers, artefacts and video recording of the story book reading.
-Week 7 Online Assignment Submission with plagiarism check
+All 1 Literature Review (or component) Individual 50% 2500-words or equivalent Refer to Format Online Assignment Submission with plagiarism check All 2 Artefact - Creative, and Written Piece Individual 50% 2500-words or equivalent Week 7 Online Assignment Submission with plagiarism check

-All - Assessment Task 1: Information has value
+All - Assessment Task 1: Literature Review (Information has value)